holmstead/WSAA_coursework/README.md

         PRIMARY KEY (id)
     );

-Then checked if it worked:
+Check if new table was created:

     mysql> show tables;
     +-----------------------------+